Book Project

 Working Papers

-“Preventive Limited Economic Warfare: Explaining the US Semiconductor Controls on China” with M. Taylor Fravel
+“Preventive Limited Economic Warfare: Explaining the US Semiconductor Controls on China” Under Review, with M. Taylor Fravel

-“The Economic Effects of Joining China’s Belt and Road Initiative: Implications for Assessing Chinese Influence,” with Eleanor Atkins, M. Taylor Fravel, and Raymond Wang
+“The Economic Effects of Joining China’s Belt and Road Initiative: Implications for Assessing Chinese Influence,” with M. Taylor Fravel and Raymond Wang